 - What is happening now (what, who, when, how)?

 - How would you describe your current challenge?
 How does it show?

 - What have you already tried?

 - What was the result of this?

-- Which progress have you so far achieved?
+- · Which progress have you achieved so far?

 - What has contributed to your success?

 - What are the main obstacles to overcome?